Coalition of Immokalee Workers: The Fair Food Sponsor Program

+– educating their customers about the Fair Food Program through the announcement of the partnership and material making an effort to source Fair Food Program produce if it is available to them from their distributors.

+The Sponsor Program has the potential to maximize the industry power of smaller food retailers to preserve the gains that the FFP has achieved for workers in the US tomato industry and reduce the almost exclusive reliance on the industry power of corporate buyers as the source of the FFP supplier incentives for decent work.

+Currently, the Program includes three co-ops, one independent retailer and one restaurant – respectively, Takoma Park Silver Spring Co-Op (Maryland), Park Slope Food Coop (N.Y.C.), Three Rivers Market (Tennessee), Each Peach Market (D.C.) and The Trashy Vegan (Tennessee).

+Program Expansion

+The Program is steadily expanding to new sectors and new states.
+In 2020, the Program expanded to the cut flower industry in Virginia, California, and, since 2022, in Chile.
+The Program is planning further international expansion to South Africa and Mexico through support of the US Department of Labor.

 Anti-Slavery Campaign

 The CIW has developed an internationally recognized "worker-based approach to eliminating modern-day slavery in the agricultural industry.
 The CIW helps fight this crime by uncovering, investigating, and assisting in the federal prosecution of slavery rings preying on hundreds of farmworkers.
 In such situations, captive workers are held against their will by their employers through threats and, all too often, the actual use of violence – including beatings, shootings, and pistol-whippings."

 The CIW is a founding member of the national Freedom Network U.S.A to Empower Victims of Slavery and Trafficking.
 Additionally, the CIW is a regional coordinator for the Freedom Network Training Institute on Human Trafficking (FNTI).
 In this capacity, the CIW trains state and federal law enforcement and NGOs on how to identify and assist people held in slavery operations.